-There are legal consequences for an Open Public Meetings Act violation.
+There are legal consequences for an OPMA violation.

 - First, any action taken in violation of OPMA can be declared null and void. - Second, OPMA provides for financial penalties.
-Each member of the governing body is personally liable for the penalty if he or she is aware that the meeting is in violation of the act.
+Each member of the governing body is personally liable for the penalty if they are aware that the meeting is in violation of the act.
 Courts also may award all legal costs to the successful party.